Table of Contents

 What is Sober Living?

 Sober living is a form of addiction treatment that helps individuals adjust to a healthy and sober lifestyle.
-This type of recovery program provides structure, support and guidance to those in recovery from substance abuse.
+This type of addiction recovery program provides structure, support and guidance to those in recovery from substance use disorder.
 Sober living homes are drug-free environments that provide a safe space for individuals in recovery to transition back into the community with an increased sense of self-esteem and self-confidence.